 The Graduating Medical Student Award for Outstanding Achievement in Pathology recognizes a graduating medical student who has achieved outstanding performance in Pathology-related courses, clerkships, electives, and/or selectives as evidenced by written evaluations, grades, and/or test scores AND who has demonstrated interest in Pathology (e.g., completing a Pathology research project, planning to pursue Pathology residency or fellowship, etc.).
-The award consists of a $1,000 check, a certificate, and recognition on a perpetual plaque in the Department of Pathology.
+The award consists of a $1,000 check and recognition on a perpetual plaque in the Department of Pathology.

 The Department of Pathology also offers up to four medical student travel awards per year (two in the first six months of the calendar year and two in the second six months of the calendar year).
 Each award may be up to $750 and must be applied towards travel, lodging, and registration for a scientific/medical meeting at which the student will present his/her work.
 Medical students in good-standing who have performed a project in the Department of Pathology are eligible to apply.
 The application consists of a copy of the abstract (with student as first author), a copy of the acceptance letter from the organization sponsoring the meeting, a statement by the student (250 words or less) indicating how the project and attendance at the meeting will advance his/her career, and a short letter of support by the Pathology faculty member project advisor describing the role of the student in the project and including a statement about the need for funding.
 These materials should be submitted as one PDF file to the Department of Pathology Vice Chair for Education via firstname.lastname@example.org and email@example.com at least 60 days prior to the proposed travel.
 Applications will be reviewed expeditiously.
 Reimbursement will require original receipts and a one-page summary of the student's experience at the meeting with emphasis on presentation of the project.
 There is a limit of one meeting per student per year.